cweibel/blog/blogs/terraform_aws_openstack.md

 The `make apply` must complete successfully before executing `make provision`.
 The AWS project requires the `make apply` to be run twice.

-`make provision` creates a `provision.sh` script in the `provision/` folder which is copied to the `/home/ubuntu` folder Bastion server.
-The script no longer require all 21 command line parameters as they are now automatically populated.
+`make provision` creates a `provision.sh` script in the `provision/` folder which is copied to `/home/ubuntu/provision.sh` on the Bastion server.
+The script no longer requires all 21 command line parameters as they are now automatically populated.
 What this means is there is a complete copy of the provision script on your local computer and the Bastion server.

-A couple notes
+A couple notes:
  - Every time you run `make provision` a new copy of `provision.sh` is generated locally, then copied to the Bastion server and finally executed on the the Bastion server.
  - On some OpenStack deployments the Bastion server takes a few seconds before the ssh port 22 is ready to accept connections.
 If you run into this, just wait a minute and execute `make provision` again.